KonnexionsGmbH/dderl/BUILD.md

 ## <a name="building_using_docker_containers"></a> 2.2 Building Using Docker Containers

-The use of Konnexions development image makes the build process independent of the host operating system.
+The use of DDErl development image makes the build process independent of the host operating system.
 The only requirement is the installation of Docker Desktop and possibly Docker Compose (Unix operating systems).
 The following instructions demonstrate how to use the Docker compose script.